njiads/ChatGPT-Clone/README.md

 • Replace my API key with your new API key in line 7 of the main.py file.

-10. Run the Project
+7. Run the Project

-11. Once the setup is complete:
+Once the setup is complete:

-Run the main.py file.

-In the Python terminal, a link will be provided, which will open a browser to run the HTML file.
+• Run the main.py file.In the Python terminal, a link will be provided, which will open a browser to run the HTML file.